francescodc87/Modules_Detection/README.md

 This step starts from the file containing all the BGCs annotated according smCOGs (clustersCOGSnr.csv) and creates the clustersCOGSnr_trimmed.csv where:
 1. all clusters with less than 2 different cogs are removed;
 1. if 2 or more clusters have the same smCOG composition, only the shortest is kept;
-1. when the same smCOG is repeated subsequentially more than once in a cluster it is replaced with the empty cell "-" and concatenated at the end of the cluster as c(cluster, "-", "smCOG").
-Even if we are losing some neighbouring interactions and slightly modifying the cluster's topology, this makes the the p-value evaluation extremely simpler and extremely faster.
+1. when the same smCOG is repeated subsequently more than once in a cluster it is replaced with the empty cell "-" and concatenated at the end of the cluster.
+Even if we are losing some neighbouring interactions and slightly modifying the cluster's topology, this makes the p-value evaluation extremely simpler and extremely faster.

-To perform this step, one just need to paste the following:
+To perform this step, one just needs to paste the following:

 ```
 source("trimming.R")
 rm(list = ls())
 ```
-### Counting colocalization interactions
+### Counting co-localization interactions
 This step takes as input the clustersCOGSnr_trimmed.csv file, counts all the coloc interactions between smCOGs and puts them in a matrix.
 The results are saved both in coloc_count.Rdata and coloc_count.csv.

 ```